-With the arrival of Disney Plus, the new Netflix-rivalling streaming service from the house of mouse, almost the entire Marvel Cinematic Universe (MCU) can now be found in one place.
-And not only did seven Marvel movies feature Canon cameras, 5 of them actually had footage shot on the Canon EOS 5D!
+Thanks to Disney Plus (opens in new tab), almost the entire Marvel Cinematic Universe (MCU) can now be found in one place.
+And not only did eight Marvel movies feature Canon cameras, five of them actually had footage shot on the Canon EOS 5D!

 The Canon EOS 5D Mark II was used for various second unit and additional shooting on four MCU films: